Centaurea cyanus: Breeding goals

 As for all ornamental plants, important goals of Centaurea cyanus breeding include the induction of phenotypic variation (e.g. in flower coloration, size and shape, foliage characteristics or plant height), higher flower yield, resistance to pests and diseases as well as tolerance to abiotic stress (e.g., extreme temperatures, drought or salinity).

 Soil and climate requirements

 Centaurea cyanus requires full sun and neutral (pH 6.6–7.5) to mildly alkaline (pH 7.6–7.8), moist and well-drained soil.
 However, Centaurea cyanus is quite tolerant to drought once established.

 Sowing

 For summer-blooming plants, sowing should be executed in late spring.
-In moderate climates, however, it is also possible to sow Centaurea cyanus in early fall.
+In moderate climates, however, it is also possible to sow Centaurea cyanus in early autumn.
 In this case, plants will already start to flower in the following spring.
 Recommended spacing between plants is approx. 20 to 30 cm.
 Centaurea cyanus can germinate from up to 10 cm depth, but the best result is obtained at 1 cm sowing depth.
 Germination occurs quickly after sowing.